timok81/cf-chat/README.md

  - Navigate to project directory
  - Run <code>npm install</code> to install dependencies
  - Run <code>npm run start</code> to run project
  - Open Expo Go on either your physical device or emulator.
-The App should appear on the
+The App should appear on the screen.